abhashjain/Zookeeper/README.md

  NOTE: All the exection needs to be run from the Project  directory which in this case is CSC591-HW1.

 Note: All '$' written here means your prompt.

+This is transffered from my NCSU university Enterprise Account.